paulsinclair51/briteTest/README.md

 ![BriteTest Logo](docs/branding/Logo_with_BrandName.png)

 BriteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
-It provides a simple core macro-based Application Programming Interface (API), a function-based Test API, fault‑tolerant execution, and clear reporting.
+It provides a simple core macro-based Runner Application Programming Interface (API), a function-based Test API, fault‑tolerant execution, and clear reporting.
 It is ideal for small to medium C projects that need reliable testing without heavy tooling and dependencies.